Wingate test: Variations

-Common Testing Procedure
+Common testing procedure

 Before the subject starts the Wingate test, they typically perform a low-resistance warm-up for at least five minutes to help minimize the risk of injury.
 During the warm-up the subject generally completes two or three 15 second “sprints” to make sure they are used to the fast movement before the test begins.
 On completing the warm-up the subject should rest for one minute, after which the test begins.
 The subject gets a five-second countdown to the beginning of the test, during which time they pedal as fast as they can.
 On the start of the test, the workload drops instantly (within three seconds if using a mechanical ergometer) and the subject continues to pedal quickly for 30 seconds.

 An ergometer with an electromagnetic brake generally collects and displays data through a computer.
 With a mechanical ergometer, the researcher must count and record the number of revolutions pedaled for every five second interval during the test, and then determine power data.
 On test completion, the subject should pedal against low resistance in a cool-down phase.

 The Wingate test can be completed on several types of bicycle ergometers, which can be controlled with either mechanical or electromagnetic brakes.
 If an ergometer with an electromagnetic braking system is used, it must be capable of applying a constant resistance.
 The most commonly used testing ergometer in the World is the Monark 894E Wingate testing ergometer.